neuefische/wd-flipped-classroom-curriculum/sessions/js-forms/README.md

 After building a form with accessible HTML, our job is not done - we want to access the user input after submit as well!
 This is where JavaScript comes into play:

-- How do we handle the default behavior of our forms?
 - How do we access the data after form submit in order to use it?

 ---